Back to Machine Coding

-Build a custom dropdown component
+How would you build a custom dropdown component in React?

 Controlled-or-uncontrolled value; a trigger button with `aria-haspopup`/`aria-expanded` and a listbox of options with `role='option'`/`aria-selected`; keyboard support (ArrowUp/Down, Home/End, Enter, Esc, type-ahead); outside-click + Escape to close; focus management; portal for stacking; configurable rendering of items.